sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build/make such systems as fast, reliable, scalable  and, of course, efficient as possible.

-*Importantly, decentralization is not the goal, decentralization is just a tool to reach permissionlessness and sustainability – instead, exactly these both ones, permissionlessness and sustainability are the goal.
-And of course, permissionlessness is just another word for censorship-resistance, and also of course, these both, permissionlessness and sustainability imply trustlessness.*
+Importantly, decentralization is not the goal, decentralization is just a tool to reach permissionlessness and sustainability – instead, exactly these both ones, permissionlessness and sustainability are the goal.
+And of course, permissionlessness is just another word for censorship-resistance, and also of course, these both, permissionlessness and sustainability imply trustlessness.

+The industry needs the locomotive blockchain in order for everything else to be built on and around it.
+And it is not the Bitcoin blockchain and not the Ethereum Blockchain, it is something fundamentally new.

 <b>About the Greatest Values</b>